aleckyann/CERTIFICADOS/README.md

 ### Ruby
 #### Ruby on Rails 4: do zero à web (de 25/08/2015 a 30/08/2015) 12 hrs

-See the certificates in [Repository](https://github.com/aleckyann/Curriculum-certificates)
+See all certificates in [Repository](https://github.com/aleckyann/Curriculum-certificates)